5α-Reductase inhibitor: Medical uses

 5-ARIs can be used in the treatment of hirsutism in women.
 The usefulness of 5-ARIs for the potential treatment of acne is uncertain.
 5-ARIs are sometimes used as antiandrogens in feminizing hormone therapy for transgender women to help reduce body hair growth and scalp hair loss.

 They have also been explored in the treatment and prevention of prostate cancer.
 While the 5-ARI finasteride reduces the cancer risk by about a third, it also increases the fraction of aggressive forms of prostate cancer.
 Overall, there does not seem to be a survival benefit for prostate cancer patients under finasteride.

 Available forms

 Finasteride (brand names Proscar, Propecia) inhibits the function of two of the isoenzymes (types 2 and 3) of 5α-reductase.
 It decreases circulating DHT levels by up to about 70%.
 Dutasteride (brand name Avodart) inhibits all three 5α-reductase isoenzymes and can decrease DHT levels by 95%.
 It can also reduce DHT levels in the prostate by 97 to 99% in men with prostate cancer.
 Epristeride (brand names Aipuliete, Chuanliu) is marketed in China for the treatment of benign prostatic hyperplasia.
 However, it can only decrease circulating DHT levels by about 25 to 54%.
 Alfatradiol (brand names Ell-Cranell Alpha, Pantostin) is a topical 5-ARI used to treat pattern hair loss in Europe.
-An extract of Serenoa repens, also known as saw palmetto extract, is a 5-ARI that is sold as an over-the-counter dietary supplement.
-It is also used under the brand name Permixon in Europe as a pharmaceutical drug for the treatment of benign prostatic hyperplasia.